HyeminGu/Lipschitz_regularized_generative_particles_algorithm/README.md

 ```console
 python3 main.py --dataset "Dataset name" --phi_model GPA_NN
 ```
 or in a Jupyter notebook.
-There are sample Jupyter notebook examples in the `Notebooks` folder.
+There are sample Jupyter notebook examples in the `notebooks` folder.

 ## Features of Lipschitz-regularized GPA
 ### Flexibility in the choice of Loss